 The Tychonic System was more influential than the Copernican System in the late 16th and 17th centuries.
 Solely due to being philosophically more intuitive than the Copernican System.

-In fact, this cosmological model remained the center of astronomy until the discovery of Stellar Parallax in 1838 by a German Astronomer and Physicist Friedrich Bessel.
+In fact, this cosmological model remained at the center of astronomy until the discovery of the Stellar Parallax in 1838 by German Astronomer and Physicist Friedrich Bessel.

 The observation of stellar parallax proved the fact that the earth did revolve around the sun.

 Hence, became the only reason for the downfall or demise of Tycho Brahe’s model of the universe from the heart of the Astronomical world.

 - Geocentrism vs Heliocentrism in Tabular Form